Celebrate a day of love by experimenting with these chemicals to make this simple Valentine’s Day slime recipe.

 They love it as well and it’s a gift that they can play with a lot longer than a bite of chocolate lasts!

 >> See more Valentine’s Day Activities for Kids

 Recommended Valentine’s Day Books for Kids

 Slime lovers will love finding all of these things in bulk.
-We only use a tiny about of contact solution so you can bet you’ll need a giant tub of glue for all of the slime you’ll be making.
+We only use a tiny amount of contact solution so you can bet you’ll need a giant tub of glue for all the slime you’ll be making.

 It’s super fun to see the liquids form a soft ball and come together to form slime.
 You can get into the science of slime creation.
 It makes a wonderful gift for a friend.
 You can also use it for sensory play.

 Slime is also great because it’s something that the kids can make on their own.
 This is a great STEM activity that will have them noodling around about how slime is formed and what they can do to keep their slime from drying out over the next couple of weeks.

 If your kids love STEM activities, you must try these Valentine STEM Activities packed with exciting science experiments, slime recipes, engineering a structure challenge, and more!